SS Cockaponset: Sinking

 On 14 November 1940 the U.S. Government through the Maritime Commission offered fifteen old World War I era laid up vessels in their possession for sale to the British firms.
 The ships were offered on "as is, where is" basis, and the ownership had to be transferred within six months of purchase.
 On 13 December 1940 the bidding process for 16 vessels was opened, and the next day a variety of British shipping operators through their New York agent made a joint bid for all the vessels in the amount of US$3,010,800 and additionally placed individual bids for each ship offered for purchase.
 Cockaponset was among the vessels and the bid offered for her was US$216,000.
 On 18 December 1940 the Maritime Commission announced that all sixteen vessels were sold to British interests for a total amount of US$3,295,800.
-The freighter was then taken over by the Ministry of War Transport with Lamport & Holt being retained as operators.
+The freighter was then taken over by the UK's Ministry of War Transport with Lamport & Holt being retained as operators.
 She was also transferred into British registry per requirements established by the Maritime Commission.

 Following the sale, Cockaponset who was laid up in New Orleans, was brought into Galveston to undergo repairs and reconditioning.
 Upon the completion of the work, she sailed for Houston on 1 April 1941.
 From there she proceeded to Halifax where she loaded a cargo consisting of 2,700 tons of steel, 1,924 tons of carbon black, 250 tons of TNT, 223 tons of trucks in crates and 1,162 tons of general cargo.
 The freighter was under command of captain Benjamin Green and had a crew of forty one including the captain and two gunners armed with Lewis machine guns.
 Initially, Cockaponset was set to be part of convoy HX 123 which left Halifax on April 23, but she was instead moved on to next convoy, HX 124.
 The freighter, however, did not sail with that convoy either, and finally was able to depart with convoy HX 125 leaving Halifax on 6 May 1941.
 Upon departure, the vessel developed problems with her engines, and had to return into port for repairs.